 Finally for now, what's called the linking method can serve as an alternative or a complement to memory palaces.
 Basically every element is "linked" is some imaginative way to the previous and and the following elements inside some short story.
 This story can be built with or without using a memory palace.
 Practicing the linking method can be a very good creativity exercise.
 Here's a nice example of how it can work: https://www.youtube.com/watch?v=7Cpg3RUsGDY Please note that stories you've built yourself should be much easier to remember than those built by others.

 Memory techniques aren't meant to completely replace normal learning.
 You should use focussed attention, direct associations, logic, understanding and your natural memories for most things and use mnemonics mostly for what's harder to remember.
 You should also know that there isn't one "right" way to use them.
 To paraphrase someone else, memory techniques work even when they don't work.
 Just the fact that you're paying attention to something and you're playing around with it is enough to drastically improve your odds of remembering.
 Even if you didn't find the perfect mnemonic, you're making progress as long as you're making an effort to process the informations in a way that makes it more meaningful to you, Just get started and experiment.

 How to start training:

 Here are some good resources you can use for training.
-I would start with the completely free http://memorise.org/ .
+I would start with some of those random words and the completely free http://memorise.org/ .
 Personnally my new favorite site is memoryleague.com , free if you limit yourself to 3 tries a day, 25$ a year if not.
-You usually only have only 1 minute to memorise as many words, names, images, numbers or cards as you can, but you can give yourself more time in the options.
-Another good completely free site would be http://mt.artofmemory.com/training You can also go to http://www.canadianmemorychampionships.ca/resources/ for 4 lists of 400 random words each.
+You usually only have only 1 minute to memorise as many words, names, images, numbers or cards as you can.
+For a beginner, 60 seconds go way too quickly, so don't hesitate to give yourself more time in the options.
+Another useful completely free site would be http://mt.artofmemory.com/training

 How to remember information for the long term: